terrier-org/terrier-core/doc/learning.md

 ### From inverted index -> Fat result file -> LETOR file with many features

-You can save intermediate FatResultSets, to that can go back and compute different sets of features without retrieval from the inverted index.
+You can save intermediate FatResultSets, so that you can go back and compute different sets of features without retrieval from the inverted index.

 ```
     bin/terrier batchretrieval -Dtrec.matching=org.terrier.matching.daat.FatFull -F WritableOutputFormat